 This gives a very good indicator of the participants’ mental models of your prototype and how they expect the navigation to be (together with paths).
-It also gives great insight into the wording of menu and button labeling and whether it works or not.
+It also gives great insight into the wording of menu and button labelling and whether it works or not.
 Furthermore, you can see scrolls and swipes giving you an indication of how the participants have (or want to) interact with your product.

 You can see actions as All actions, First action or Last action, together with the information on how the participants have interacted first time, second time, etc. they have visited the screen.